alexyorke/alexyorke.github.io/_posts/2025-12-20-monads-in-c-sharp-part-3-the-reader-monad.md

 ## Reader in one sentence

 Conceptually, `Reader<TEnv, T>` is `Func<TEnv, T>` plus a few combinators:
-- `From`: Defines a step that requires access to the environment.
+- `From`: Define a step that needs access to the environment.
-- `SelectMany` (`Bind`/`flatMap`): Sequences steps.
-It runs the first step, gets the result, and passes it to the next step, while passing the environment along.
-- `Select` (`Map`): Transforms the final result (e.g., formatting a decimal to a string).
-- `Local`: Temporarily modifies the environment for a specific step.

-(`Pure`/`Unit` exists too; we'll defer it to the Appendix.)
+- `SelectMany` / `Bind`: When you call `Run(env)`, sequence steps while forwarding the same environment.
+- `Local`: Run one step under a transformed view of the environment.

-You build the computation as a value (a pipeline you can pass around and test), and only run it once you have an environment, typically at an application boundary.
+You build the computation as a value, then run it once you have an environment (typically at an application boundary).

-Important: While the Reader pattern treats the environment as a fixed input for the pipeline, it does not strictly enforce immutability on the objects stored inside it.
-If your environment contains a mutable object (like a `List<T>`), Reader won't stop you from modifying it, though doing so breaks the functional "pure dependency" model. [^1]
+Important: Reader doesn’t enforce immutability—it’s just conventional to treat the environment as immutable (and avoid mutating things stored inside it).

 ## A note on Dependency Injection

-Reader is sometimes called "functional DI," but that analogy is limited.
-- A DI container answers: "How do I construct object graphs and manage lifetimes?"
-- Reader answers: "How do I propagate context through a computation without adding parameters everywhere?"

-Reader is not a replacement for a DI framework, like `ASP.NET Core DI`.
-Treat this article as a way to understand the pattern and its tradeoffs, not a prescription for idiomatic production C#.
-Also note that Reader can allocate many delegates/closures, so it may be a poor fit for hot paths.
+Reader is sometimes called “functional DI,” but it’s not a replacement for a DI container.
+It’s a way to propagate context through a computation without turning every method signature into “and also pass `env`.”

 ## The setup

-We'll use one running example: pricing and formatting a checkout summary.
-Each item's price depends on:
-- the current time (flash sale window)
-- whether the current user is VIP
-- … and also there's a correlation ID for logging

-Some values come from the boundary of the system on each request (time, current user, locale, correlation ID, logger).
-In typical C# code, these get passed as arguments, pulled from ambient context, or injected via DI.

-Here, we'll model them as a single immutable environment (`PricingEnv`), build a `Reader<PricingEnv, T>` pipeline, then run it once at the boundary by supplying the environment.
+We’ll use one running example: pricing + formatting a checkout summary using request-ish context (time, VIP flag, locale, correlation ID, logger).
+We’ll bundle that into `PricingEnv`, build a `Reader<PricingEnv, T>` pipeline, then run it at the boundary.

 ```csharp
 internal sealed class ConsoleLogger : ILogger